leannemc5/HPQC/week4/Report.md

 The last approach is *mpi_broadcast.c*.
 This version ensures that every process has a complete, identical copy of the full vector in its local memory.
 Each process then uses its rank to determine which specific part of the shared vector it is responsible for summing.
 ```
-// Rank 0 populates the vector, then everyone receives the full copy
 MPI_Bcast(my_vector, num_arg, MPI_INT, 0, MPI_COMM_WORLD);

-// Each process calculates its own starting index to work on its "slice"
 int start_idx = rank * chunk;
 int local_sum = sum_vector(&my_vector[start_idx], chunk);
 ```